NYSBA Member: $150

 Don’t miss this opportunity to obtain 4 MCLE Ethics credits at this lively and thought-provoking program.

-Sponsored by the Commercial & Federal LItigation Section and the Committee on Continuing Legal Education of the New York State Bar Association.
+Sponsored by the Commercial & Federal LItigation Section, the Committtee on Attorney Professionalism and the Committee on Continuing Legal Education of the New York State Bar Association.

 Wednesday, April 10, 2019